Skip to content

 Getting started

-Start here after README.md when you want to confirm the default remote path works, then optionally switch to local/offline engines.
+Start here after README.md when you want to confirm the package works, then choose either the lightweight remote path or local/offline engines.

 Use docs/api.md for the supported integrator contract, docs/architecture.md for the implementation map, and docs/faq.md for cache/history reset and common troubleshooting.